 Potatoes produce a LOT of Ethylene gas and onions are super sensitive to the stuff, so storing these two veggies side by side will quickly turn your onions brown and soft.

-It’s been fun to be in the kitchen with you today.
-I’ll be back again soon with more kitchen tips, as well as recipes, in the coming weeks.
+It’s been fun to be in the kitchen with you today!
+See you again soon.